docelic/amber-introduction/README.md

 amber watch

 # For production, compiles app with optimizations and places it in bin/app.
-# Crystal by default compiles using 8 threads (tune with --threads NUM)
+# Crystal by default compiles using 8 threads (tune if needed with --threads NUM)
 crystal build --no-debug --release --verbose -t -s -p -o bin/app src/app.cr
 ```